martinit18/and-python/README.txt

 WARNING: When MPI is used (see section II.12), the parameter n_config refers to the TOTAL number of configurations.
-This is different from the an1d_propxx.c programs, where it was the number of configurations per MPI process.
+This is different from the anxd_propxx.c programs, where it was the number of configurations per MPI process.

 Other sections are as follows: